bbchallenge/bbchallenge-deciders/decider-finite-automata-reduction/README.md

 ### Build-time options

-The default build options work only for BB(5) and up to search depths of 12.
+The default build options work only for BB(5) and up to search depths of 12, and make the `direct` prover search exhaustively.

 To double the depth limit (at the cost of some speed), add `--features u128` to the `cargo build` / `cargo run` command lines.
 To change the number of TM states, edit `src/limits.rs`.
 The program will expect a seed DB format with a corresponding number of bytes per machine.
 Beware, some unit tests assume `TM_STATES == 5`, and nearly all testing has been in BB(5) mode.

-The default build options include `sink_heuristic`, a behavior which artifically limits the proof search to (on average) find successful proofs much sooner.
-It can be disabled by passing `--no-default-features` on the `cargo` command line, though this is not recommended.
+To speed up the `direct` prover dramatically at most depths, build `--features sink_heuristic`.
+The effect is to reduce the search space in a way that leads to a few false negatives (TMs only proven at later iterations than necessary), but *much* faster search iterations.
+Overall, this means TMs are solved in less time.
+The reason this isn't the default is that the algorithm is clearer and more easily reproduced without it.

 ## How it works: practice